 It’s that time of the month again, where I like to give out some “link love” and share some of the best logo and brand identity design resources from around the web.
 August has been yet another huge month packed with plenty of quality posts.

 Instead of making this monthly roundup a free-for-all, this month I have restricted the list to just 10 resources.
-Although this means that some really good articles didn’t make the cut, it also ultimately means that the quality… Read more
+Although this means that some really good articles didn’t make the cut, it also ultimately means… Read more

 If you are a graphic designer and frequently convert Adobe Illustrator and InDesign files to PDF’s, you have probably encountered issue with the “i” and “l” characters rendering too thick.
 If you are using PDF’s for client presentations, this can be a major problem that potentially could compromise the acceptance of an otherwise great design.

 Here is an example of the problem.
-If you look closely at the “I” characters you can see that they are slightly bolder than they should be.… Read more
+If you look closely at the “I” characters you can see that they are slightly bolder than they… Read more

 When I first started using Twitter, I had no idea how to find the best logo and identity designers to follow.
 I knew some of the more well-know identity design bloggers were on Twitter, however there were many other people and resources that took months to discover.